Testing Full Mediation of Treatment Effects and the Identifiability of Causal Mechanisms: Simulations

-The bottom panel reports results for $\lambda = 0.25$ and $\gamma = 0.2$, where treatment-mediator confounding is present alongside a direct treatment effect.
-The rejection rates of 48.2\% at $n = 1,000$ and 99.3\% at $n = 4,000$ are comparable to those in Table~\ref{tab:simulations_test1} (53.2\% and 100\%, respectively), indicating that the test maintains its power to detect violations of full mediation regardless of whether treatment-mediator confounding is present.
-These results highlight an important implication: while our test reliably detects violations of full mediation and mediator exogeneity, it provides no information about treatment-mediator confounding.
+The fourth panel reports results for $\lambda = 0.5$ and $\gamma = 0.125$, where $D$-$M$ confounding is present alongside a direct treatment effect ($20\%$ of the total ATE).
+The rejection rates of 18.6\% at $n = 1000$ and 79.9\% at $n = 4000$ are slightly below those in Table~\ref{tab:simulations_test1} (20.8\% and 83.5\%), indicating that the test maintains essentially the same power against full-mediation violations regardless of whether $D$-$M$ confounding is present.
+These results highlight an important implication: while our test reliably detects violations of $D$-$Y$ confounding, mediator exogeneity, and full mediation, it provides no information about $D$-$M$ confounding.
 Consequently, non-rejection of the test implies the identifiability of the mediator effect on the outcome, but does not guarantee identification of the total or indirect treatment effect, which additionally requires Assumption~\ref{A4b} to hold.